 It can take a long time from your referral for a needs assessment to a personal budget and getting a short break.

 If you’ve never hired a carer before, you can get advice on employing a carer or personal assistant.

 Some local authorities pay for respite care, also called short breaks.
 They’ll either pay a carer directly out of your personal budget, or you can receive the money as a direct payment and manage it yourself.

 If the person you are looking after gets a direct payment to pay for a care worker, they might want to employ someone they already know to provide the care, such as a family member.
-But there are rules around employing family members, which vary depending on whether the person lives in England, Wales, Scotland or Northern Ireland.
+But there are rules around employing family members, which vary depending on whether the person lives in England or Wales.

 Your local authority will have a Disabled Children’s Service.
-Find your local council and ask for a list of approved carers or personal assistants.
+Ask for a list of approved carers or personal assistants.
 You could also ask to speak to the person who assesses them.
 But remember, every authority is different and do not all offer the same level of service.